yuvalmGS/gigaspaces-wiki-jekyll/xap97net/service-grid-components-as-windows-services.markdown

 ## Configuration

 The Service Properties window shows the name of the service configuration file.
 Either Click the configuration label to open the configuration file using your default XML viewer, or click the location label to open the service folder, then edit the configuration file using your favorite XML editor.
-(!) **Note:** In order for configuration changes to take effect the service needs to be stopped and restarted.
+{% exclamation %} **Note:** In order for configuration changes to take effect the service needs to be stopped and restarted.

 ## Logging